undreamai/LLMUnity/README.md

 Create a GameObject for the LLM :chess_pawn::
 - Create an empty GameObject.
 In the GameObject Inspector click `Add Component` and select the LLM script (`Scripts>LLM`).
 - Download the default model with the `Download Model` button (this will take a while as it is ~4GB).<br>You can also load your own model in .gguf format with the `Load model` button (see [Use your own model](#use-your-own-model)).
 - Define the role of your AI in the `Prompt`.
-You can optionally specify the player and the AI name.
+- (Optional) By default the LLM script is set up to receive the reply from the model as is it is produced in real-time (recommended).<br>If you prefer to receive the full reply in one go, you can deselect the option.
 - (Optional) Adjust the server or model settings to your preference (see [Options](#options)).
 <br>

 In your script you can then use it as follows :unicorn::
 ``` c#
 public class MyScript {
   LLM llm;